 For either an FR1 or FR2 cell, longer measurement period would be expected during the period Tidentify_CGI when the UE is requested to decode an NR CGI.

-For either an FR1 or FR2 cell, longer L1 RSRP measurement period would be expected during the period Tidentify_CGI,E-UTRAN when the UE is requested to decode an LTE CGI.]
+For either an FR1 or FR2 cell, longer L1 RSRP measurement period would be expected during the period Tidentify_CGI,E-UTRAN when the UE is requested to decode an LTE CGI.